 Dealing with an unending onslaught of disruptive and difficult behaviors some days, makes you want to pull your hair out, run away, or let loose on a big ole tantrum of your very own.
 Despite giving into these impulses frequently early on, we’ve since discovered the sad truth, it doesn’t help (unless you consider dumping a can of emotional fuel on their fire and watching the ensuing explosions helpful).

-We are trying every day to stay patient, grounded and be the mature one.
+We are trying every day to stay patient, grounded and be the mature one in order to help our child with self-regulation.
 After all, the behaviors we model as parents are going to have a much greater impact on our bright child than what we say, or yell (read: they never. miss. a. thing.).

-Each time we get knocked down is a gift.
+Each time we get knocked down while Raising a child with ADHD is a gift.

 While there may be plenty of days we’re overwhelmed with an ADHD child, we have no shortage of opportunities to push through, start over, and try to show up as the best parent we can be for our complicated and amazing kid.